Diversity in Canadian Publishing Bursary 2025

 Give us a challenge.
 You have nothing to lose and everything to gain.
 Maybe you’ll get the prize (which won’t happen if you don’t apply).
 And if not, you’re likely to get expert confidential feedback.
 That’s worth a lot.

-The deadline for submissions is March 15, 2024.
-Here are the guidelines, criteria, and the submission form.
+The deadline for submissions is March 14, 2025.
+Please see the Ewart-Daveluy Award page for guidelines, criteria, and the submission form.